Chick Fulmer: Later life

 Fulmer came back to Philadelphia after his baseball career was over and he stayed there for the rest of his life.
 He worked as a magistrate, despite not having a college education or legal training.
 Later, he was a doorman for the Curtis Publishing Company in the Center City district.

 Fulmer suffered a stroke in the late 1930s and he died in 1940.
 He was interred at Fernwood Cemetery in Fernwood, Pennsylvania.
 He was survived by his wife, Annie; they had married 65 years earlier.
 Fulmer's brother, Washington Fulmer, who played in one game for the hapless 1875 Brooklyn Atlantics, preceded him in death by more than 30 years.
+At the time of his death he had been the last living player from the 1873 season.